learn-co-curriculum/java-project-worktime-collections/README.md

 Modify the `ConcertRepository` class.

 - Replace the array of `Concert` objects with a `List` of `Concert` objects.
+  - Hint: Remember to instantiate it as an `ArrayList`.
 - Make the appropriate adjustments.
 - Remove the instance variable `currentSize`.
 - Remove the method `getCurrentSize()`.